About

 As part of its commitment to the vitality of congregations, Lilly Endowment Inc. launched the Thriving Congregations Initiative in 2019 with an invitational round of grants to 22 institutions.

 In 2020, following a national competition that drew hundreds of applications, Lilly Endowment awarded an additional 92 grants.
-Each of the 114 grantees has up to $1 million to spend over three to five years to serve congregations and explore this question: What does it look like for congregations to thrive?
+In 2023 and 2024, an additional 123 grants were awarded.
+Each of the 237 grantees has up to $1.25 million to spend over three to five years to serve congregations and explore this question: What does it look like for congregations to thrive?

 There is no "right" answer to this question, as this initiative will bear out over time.
 And yet many pastors, religious leaders and consultants agree that thriving congregations tend to share three general characteristics.
 In its request for proposals to build this initiative, Lilly Endowment Inc. writes that thriving congregations: